Garfield Park

 A Walk Through History

-Sprawling across 128 acres, Garfield Park isn't just any green space - it's Indianapolis' oldest city park, with roots stretching back to the late 19th century.
+Sprawling across 128 acres, Garfield Park is Indianapolis' oldest city park, with roots stretching back to the late 19th century.
 Originally known as Bradley Woods and later Southern Racing Park, it was renamed to honor President James A. Garfield after his assassination in 1881.
-It's interesting to think about how generations of Indy residents have walked these same paths before you.

-The park isn't just historically significant to locals - it's actually listed on the National Register of Historic Places.
-If you're interested in memorials, don't miss the Grove of Remembrance, a touching tribute to those who served in World War I. Just north of the Conservatory, you'll also find a statue of Major General Henry W. Lawton, created by sculptor Andrew O'Connor.
-Lawton had a remarkable military career - he fought in the Civil War, led the operation that captured the Apache warrior Geronimo, and was ultimately killed in the Philippines during the Spanish-American War.
+The park is listed on the National Register of Historic Places, and if you're interested in memorials, don't miss the Grove of Remembrance, a touching tribute to those who served in World War I. Just north of the Conservatory, you'll also find a statue of Major General Henry W. Lawton, created by sculptor Andrew O'Connor - a figure who fought in the Civil War, led the operation that captured the Apache warrior Geronimo, and was ultimately killed in the Philippines during the Spanish-American War.
 The statue originally stood at the old Marion County Courthouse before being relocated here in 1915.

 Garden Paradise